GelizRamos/GelizRamos/README.md

 # Hello, I'm Geliz Ramos!
 ----------------------------------------------------------
 My interest in programming and web development continues to grow, with a current focus on exploring databases to level up my skills.
 Enjoy creating designs and visualizations to present ideas effectively.
-Always eager to learn and take on new challenges, while exploring opportunities for growth.
+I am always eager to learn and take on new challenges, while exploring opportunities for growth.

 Let's connect!